ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-authentication-brute-force-account-compromise-investigation/investigation-walkthrough.md

 ### MITRE ATT&CK Mapping (Table View)

-**Note:** This section provides a high-level table summary of observed ATT&CK tactics and techniques.
+This section provides a high-level table summary of observed ATT&CK tactics and techniques.
 For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`**

 | Tactic | Technique | Description |
 |------|-----------|-------------|